TristanBilot/feae/README.md

 # Few Edges Are Enough: Few-Shot Network Attack Detection with Graph Neural Networks

-Code of [FEAE paper](https://link.springer.com/chapter/10.1007/978-981-97-7737-2_15), showing the impact of integrating few-shot attack examples within the training of self-supervised detection models based on GNNs.
+Code of the [FEAE paper](https://link.springer.com/chapter/10.1007/978-981-97-7737-2_15) (IWSEC'24 best paper), showing the impact of integrating few-shot attack examples within the training of self-supervised detection models based on GNNs.

 ## Datasets